 It can be a little nerve-wracking to be the administrator of a critical business system like the SDL Desktop.
-Managing user permissions can be a challenge when your user list and/or business process change frequently.
+Managing user permissions can be a challenge when your user list and/or business processes change frequently.

-If you are an SDL administrator, you may not know that we’ve given users a couple of shortcuts to help mange permissions more effectively and efficiently.
+If you are an SDL administrator, you may not know that we’ve given users a couple of shortcuts to help manage permissions more effectively and efficiently.
 Here’s a quick look at how to make mass changes to user permissions in just a few seconds. *Please note that the processes described here may sound more difficult than they are… once you’ve read through and made some of the changes described, you may never need to refer to this again.

 It probably doesn’t need to be said, but with great power comes great responsibility… please use this carefully and wisely.
 If you have any doubts, please reach out to our support staff (732-357-1280 or email@example.com) and we will be happy to help you through the process.

 Changing Permissions or Data Grid Access for Multiple Users

 First, go to the System selection on the data grid, and scroll down to the Users selection at the bottom.
 Double-click on a user’s name in the data grid to bring up the User Account Editor dialog box.
 If the User Account Editor dialog box doesn’t appear, your account might not have administrative rights.

 When the User Account Editor opens, you have the following options and functionality:

 To see which modules are accessible by which users, simply click the drop-down menu (1) in the upper left of the dialog and select a module.
 You can select users one-by-one by ticking the check bit next to each name.
 To toggle the entire list, click the “Invert Users” link underneath the section.

 Double-clicking on a user’s name brings up the user dialog box (just like when you’re working in the Administration account), from which you can modify basic account settings (e.g. Name, Title, Password, etc.) and tag a user as either active or inactive.